jacquelinemattos/bioinformatics/README.md

-# scripts for genomic analyses
-Repository for genomic analyses: assembly, quality assessment and downstream analyses (synteny, transposable elements)
+# Evolutionary Genomics and Bioinformatics Scripts